sdc-china/IDA-doc/_posts/2018-02-01-tutorial-create-a-test-project-and-generate-test-cases.md

 You need to setup user account for the IDA login credentials.

 [BPM configuration][2]
-You need to setup Workflow server and make the Workflow account be ready.
+You need to setup BAW server and make the Workflow account be ready.

 [Selenium hub configuration][3]
 You need to setup selenium node url for the remote testing.